Warren G. Harding High School: Marching Band

 The Warren G. Harding "Raider" marching band is the school's band.
 They participated in the 2004 Macy's Thanksgiving Day Parade.
 The band was also invited to play in the 65th Pearl Harbor anniversary in Hawaii.
 The band also received the honor of being invited to play at the 2008 Summer Olympics in Beijing.
 The "Raider Band" was also invited to march in the national memorial day parade in 2009, and did so in late May 2010.
 They also participated in the Pittsburgh Celebrate the Season parade in 2007 and 2009.
 The 2013-14 "Raider Band" participated in the 2014 National Tartan Day Parade in New York City, in which they were the only high school marching band and the largest performing group.
 In March 2016 the band participated in Chicago's St. Patrick's Day parade.
 In the Spring of 2018, the band traveled to Virginia to participate in the 75th annual Apple Blossom Parade.
+The band also went to the 81st Apple Blossom Parade on May 7, 2024.